 Although it’s impossible to prevent all injuries and eliminate all knee pain, the following suggestions may help forestall injuries and joint deterioration:

-- Learn how to properly stretch before and after exercise.
+Learn how to stretch before and after exercise properly.
 If you want to make your workout more intense, always do so gradually.

-- Get strong, stay flexible.
+Get strong, stay flexible.
 Because weak muscles are a leading cause of knee injuries, you’ll benefit from building up your quadriceps and hamstrings, which support your knees.
-Balance and stability training help the muscles around your knees work more effectively.
+In addition, balance and stability training help the muscles around your knees work more effectively.

 Novus Spine & Pain Center